-ConocoPhillips is committed to protecting the environment and continuously works to reduce air emissions from our operations.
-Natural gas, widely considered the cleanest-burning fuel available for the large-scale generation of electricity, is part of this commitment.
-We believe increasing the use of natural gas in our energy mix is the fastest and most economical path to significantly reducing U.S. emissions of CO2.
+We are committed to protecting the environment and are continuously working to reduce air emissions from our operations.
+Natural gas, widely considered the cleanest-burning fuel available for large-scale generation of electricity, is part of this commitment.

-According to the Environmental Protection Agency (EPA)1, natural gas produces half as much carbon dioxide, less than a third as much nitrogen oxides and 1 percent as much sulfur oxides at the power plant compared to the average air emissions from coal-fired generation.
+According to the U.S. Environmental Protection Agency1, natural gas used for power generation produces half as much carbon dioxide, less than a third as much nitrogen oxides, and 1% as much sulfur oxides at the power plant compared to the average air emissions from coal-fired generation.

-- A June 2011 study by the Massachusetts Institute of Technology Energy Initiative found the difference with regard to greenhouse gas emissions to be so dramatic that it recommended replacing coal with natural gas as "the most practical near-term option for significantly reducing carbon dioxide emissions from power generation."2
+In fact, a June 2011 study by the Massachusetts Institute of Technology Energy Initiative found the difference in GHG emissions to be so dramatic that it recommended replacing coal with natural gas as "the most practical near-term option for significantly reducing carbon dioxide emissions from power generation."2

 1"Natural Gas," Environmental Protection Agency website http://www.epa.gov/cleanenergy/energy-and-you/affect/natural-gas.html.